Our Vision

 The mental health care system has a supply problem that rarely gets named directly: we do not have enough therapists.
 Demand for mental health care is at an all-time high, and the supply of licensed providers has not kept pace.
 We are facing a nationwide therapist shortage, and until we fix that, access will remain out of reach for most people who need it.

 The root of that shortage runs deeper than most people realize.
-To become a licensed therapist, graduate clinicians spend years completing thousands of supervised clinical hours, hours that are often unpaid, poorly supervised, and deeply depleting.
+To become a licensed therapist, graduate clinicians spend years completing thousands of supervised clinical hours, hours that are often unpaid, poorly supervised, underresourced, leading to an unsustianable and depleting entrance into the field.
 The research bears this out: 57% of graduate therapists abandon their careers before they ever reach licensure.

 We believe access alone will not close the mental health gap.
 Quality comes first.
-Quality starts with the person in the room: a therapist who is rigorously trained, closely supervised, fairly compensated, and genuinely held in their own development.
+Quality starts with the person in the room: a therapist who is rigorously trained, closely supervised, fairly compensated, and genuinely held in the arc of their own development.

 Sol was built from this conviction.
-We are a placement site, a training ground, and a home for the next generation of emerging clinicians.
-Every therapist at Sol receives weekly one-on-one supervision from a licensed clinician with at least five years of clinical experience, structured clinical training grounded in evidence-based practice, and real investment in their growth as a clinician.
+We are a placement site, a training ground, and a home for the next generation of emerging therapists.
+Every therapist at Sol receives weekly one-on-one supervision from a licensed therapist with at least five years of clinical experience, structured clinical training grounded in evidence-based practice, and real investment in their growth as a therapist.

 We believe the quality of our therapists is non-negotiable, and so we maintain a 25% acceptance rate.
 We invest in the full arc of becoming a therapist, from first session to licensure, and beyond.
 When a therapist is genuinely supported, their clients feel the difference.